awsdocs/aws-doc-sdk-examples/javav2/usecases/CreatingSpringRedshiftRest/Readme.md

 ### WorkItemRepository class

 The following Java code represents the **WorkItemRepository** class.
+Notice that you are required to specify three values (database, database user, and clusterId value) to use the RedshiftDataClient object (as discussed in the Creating the resources section).
+Without all of these values, your code won't work.
+To use the RedshiftDataClient, you must create an ExecuteStatementRequest object and specify these values.

-Notice the use of [Class SqlParameter](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/redshiftdata/model/SqlParameter.html) when using SQL statemenets.
+In addition, notice the use of [Class SqlParameter](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/redshiftdata/model/SqlParameter.html) when using SQL statemenets.
 For example, in the **getData** method, you build a list of **SqlParameter** objects used to get records from the database.

 ```java
 package com.aws.rest;